 Is there an original dulce de leche cocktail or was it simply the playwrights' creative license?
 This question has a bit of a mystery behind it and it was revived along with the musical.
 Bartending guides from the 1950s make no mention of it.
 However, Eric Felton, author of the 2007 book "How's Your Drink?" (an in-depth look at the history of some iconic cocktails), did some digging into it for The Wall Street Journal.

 Felton was able to find a similar cocktail called the Doncellita (Spanish for "little lady" or "maiden"—a rough translation).
-It was popular in 1950's Havana and is simply 2 ounces of crème de cacao topped with 1/2 ounce of heavy cream then adorned with a cherry.
+It was popular in 1950's Havana, which is simply 2 ounces of crème de cacao topped with 1/2 ounce of heavy cream then adorned with a cherry.
 There's no shaking or mixing, but you will need to pour the cream over the chocolate liqueur using a bar spoon to ensure it floats.

 How Strong Is a Dulce de Leche?